clearlinux/how-to-clear/06-rpms.md

 ~/mix $ mixer bundle add dmidecode
 ```

-Note that the order here isn't a mistake - `edit` will allow you to
+Note that the order here isn't a mistake - `edit` allows you to
-register a new bundle, and `add` will insert it to the list of bundles
+register a new bundle, and `add` inserts it to the list of bundles
-that are going to be included in the build.
+that will be included in the build.

 Add the `dmidecode2` RPM file name to the bundle, and you're ready to
 deploy the change: